Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Raspberry and Chicken meat
+Differences between raspberries and chicken meat

-• Chicken meat's daily need coverage for Vitamin B3 is 49% higher.
+• Chicken meat's daily need coverage for vitamin B3 is 49% higher.

 The food types used in this comparison are Raspberries, raw and Chicken, broilers or fryers, meat and skin, cooked, roasted.